ZcashAnonymous/zcash-tor-manual/README.md

 # Installing and running Zcash over Tor on a Debian server.

+**This is still a work in progress.
+I do not suggest using it unless you’re willing to do some research to make sure it’s working properly.**

 Open Terminal, SSH into your Debian server, and follow these instructions.

 ### Install and run Tor + nyx